Ali Raza

 Mandatory charity for accumulated wealth

-Mandatory charity at end of Ramadan
+Mandatory charity at the end of Ramadan

 Payment